Skip to Content

 RAID

-RAID stands for Redundant Arrays of Independent Drives.
-It refers to the combination of multiple disks through a disk array card to enhance disk IO capabilities or provide redundancy.
-Bare Metal Cloud Servers from UCloud Global offer five different RAID options: RAID 1, 0, 10, 5, and NoRaid, which can be selected during the creation/reinstallation of a Bare Metal Cloud Server.
+RAID, short for Redundant Arrays of Independent Drives, refers to combining multiple disks through a RAID controller to enhance disk I/O capabilities or provide redundancy.
+XXXCloud UPHost offers five different RAID options: RAID 1, 0, 10, 5, and NoRaid, which can be selected when creating or reinstalling a UPHost.

 RAID 1

-RAID 1 ensures data security through data mirroring, offering read and write performance equivalent to a single disk.
-Data is backed up via mirroring, with a storage space utilization rate of 50%.
-It is suitable for scenarios requiring high data security.
+RAID 1 ensures data security through data mirroring.
+Its read/write performance is equivalent to that of a single disk, with data mirrored and backed up.
+The storage space utilization rate is 50%, making it suitable for scenarios with high data security requirements.

 RAID 0

-Risk Warning: RAID 0 lacks redundancy and data recovery capability, providing no data security assurance.
-If a single disk fails, the entire RAID set becomes unavailable.
+Risk Warning: RAID 0 has no redundancy or data repair capabilities and provides no data security guarantee.
+If a single disk fails, the entire RAID group becomes unavailable.

-RAID 0 uses data striping for distribution, offering the highest read and write performance with a disk utilization rate of 100%.
-However, it lacks redundancy assurance and should not be used in scenarios demanding high data security.
+RAID 0 uses data striping for the highest read/write performance, with 100% disk utilization.
+However, it has no redundancy and should not be used in scenarios with high data security requirements.

 RAID 5

-RAID 5 provides parity redundancy for data and uses data striping for distribution, achieving high read and write performance with a storage space utilization rate of over 50%.
-Its security level is slightly lower than RAID 10 and RAID 1.
-It is suitable for scenarios with more reads and fewer writes and is the best compromise among performance, data redundancy, and cost.
+RAID 5 provides parity redundancy for data and uses data striping, offering high read/write performance with storage space utilization exceeding 50%.
+However, its security is slightly lower than RAID 10 and RAID 1.
+It is suitable for scenarios with more reads and fewer writes, serving as the optimal compromise among performance, data redundancy, and cost.

 RAID 10

-RAID 10 combines RAID 0’s data striping and RAID 1’s mirroring redundancy, offering both high read and write speeds and mirrored data protection, with a storage space utilization rate of 50%.
-It is commonly used in practical applications.
+Combining the characteristics of RAID 0’s data striping and RAID 1’s mirroring redundancy, RAID 10 not only delivers high read/write speeds but also ensures data mirror protection.
+With a storage space utilization rate of 50%, it is widely used in practical applications.

 NoRAID

-Risk Warning: NoRAID lacks redundancy and data recovery capability, providing no data security assurance.
+Risk Warning: NoRAID has no redundancy or data repair capabilities and provides no data security guarantee.

-No RAID configuration is created.
-The system can see N disks with dedicated IO.
-If a single disk fails, the other disks remain available.
+No RAID is created.
+In the system, N disks with exclusive IO can be seen.
+When a single disk fails, other disks remain usable.